tyronewilson/protractor-rails/README.md

     $ rake protractor:cleanup

-This will reset your test database and load in fixtures affresh using the normal rake db:seed on your test database
+This will reset your test database and load in seeds in db/seeds.rb into your test database only.

 There is also a convenience function for running cleanup after you have run your tests ready for the next test run.